About Environment Maine

-Funded by supporters like you, we research the challenges confronting Maine’s environment and educate the public about what’s at stake.
+Funded by supporters like you, we research the challenges confronting our environment and educate the public about what’s at stake.
 Through our research reports, news conferences, interviews with reporters, op-eds, letters to the editor, and more, we raise awareness of environmental issues and advance sensible solutions.
 Our canvassers meet people where they are — in public places or at their door — raising awareness, recruiting supporters and activists, and raising funds to support our work.

-When decisions are being made about Maine’s environment, our elected officials hear plenty from big developers, oil companies and other powerful interests.
+When decisions are being made about our environment, our elected officials hear plenty from big developers, oil companies and other powerful interests.
 We make the case for our environment and help people like you make your voice heard, through lobbying, testimony, petitions, emails, phone calls and more, all delivered to the right people when it matters most.

 Become a member

 Join thousands of your friends and neighbors in protecting our air, water and open spaces by becoming a member of Environment Maine today.

 Environment Maine Research & Policy Center

 Putting your support to work